Bocce: Punto raffa volo

 Also known as PRV, punto raffa volo is the main international competition form of bocce.
 The name refers to the three legal types of throws in the game: punto, or lagging the ball toward the pallino; raffa, shooting a ball with an aerial throw that hits the ground and rolls toward the target; and volo, hitting a ball on the fly or a short hop.
 The rules of PRV are strict and reward precision and accuracy.
-Rules violations allow the opposing team to keep the result or reset the game to its set-up before the rules violation (and pulling the foul ball off the court).
+Rules violations allow the opposing team to keep the result or reset the game to its setup before the rules violation (and pulling the foul ball off the court).
 This reset is accomplished by marking the ground with chalk to indicate the placement of each ball and the pallino.

 Rules include (but are not limited to):